 Please project the costs and coverage for the full four years of your education; keep in mind that we only need documentation for the first year.
-If you intend to attend the Summer ESL program please factor at least $7,000 more in your budget plans.

 As we receive this completed information, we will mail you your Skidmore SEVIS I-20.
 You may then follow the remaining steps to apply for your F-1 student visa (except Canadians) and prepare for your entry into the United States.

 The United States Department of Homeland Security maintains a thorough website called Study in the States to guide you through these steps.